obestwalter/mau-mau/docs/dev/tests.md

 # Automatic tests

 [py.test](http://pytest.org) is my tool of choice.
-There is aso a [standard library solution](https://docs.python.org/3/library/unittest.html), which has to much API overhead for my taste. py.test does some very [clever things](https://pytest.org/latest/assert.html) to let you use the assertion statement directly and get much better failure reports.
+There is aso a [standard library solution](https://docs.python.org/3/library/unittest.html), which has to much API overhead for my taste. py.test does some very [clever things](https://pytest.org/latest/assert.html) to let you use the assertion statement directly and you get much better failure reports.
 This makes for much cleaner test code and less painful testing.

 **Note**: test modules are here: [tests/](https://github.com/obestwalter/mau-mau/tree/master/tests)